datacommonsorg/api-python/README.md

 ## About Data Commons

-[Data Commons](https://datacommons.org/) is an Open Knowledge Graph that provides a unified view across multiple public data sets and statistics.
+[Data Commons](https://datacommons.org/) is an open knowledge repository that provides a unified view across multiple public data sets and statistics.
 You can view what [datasets](https://datacommons.org/datasets) are currently ingested and browse the graph using our [browser](https://browser.datacommons.org/).